What’s the best spend for your advertising dollar?

 How can I get the best return on my marketing?

 If you think about it, marketing only exists because it generates more money than a company puts towards it.
 The old adage is true: you have to spend money to make money.
-Finding the right amount to spend for maximum return is tricky and depends on a lot of factors such as budget, industry, the specific products you’re selling, and your audience.
+Finding the right amount to spend for maximum return is tricky.
+It depends on a lot of factors such as budget, industry, the specific products you’re selling, and your audience.
 Typically, you’ll get the best results by doing some combination of Search Engine Marketing and Social Media Marketing.

 Search Engine Marketing